About Stump Creek

 The Stump Creek Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Jefferson County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Stump Creek, Pennsylvania residents are available through the local police department and authorized providers in Jefferson County.
+Fingerprinting services for Stump Creek, Pennsylvania residents are available through local police (where present) and authorized providers in Jefferson County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Stump Creek Police Department or Jefferson County Sheriff's Office for scheduling and fees.

 To register to vote in Stump Creek, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Jefferson County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Stump Creek, contact the Jefferson County Clerk's office for schedules and ballot information.

 Property records for Stump Creek, Pennsylvania are maintained by the Jefferson Board of Assessment Appeals's Office and the Jefferson Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Jefferson County, including parcels in Stump Creek.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Jefferson Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Jefferson County offices at the county courthouse.
 The Jefferson County Treasurer handles property tax payments and tax sale information.